Two Days and Two Nights: Reception

-Aint It Cool News gave it 3.5 out of 5, and said "The episode is teeming with small virtues" and in particular praised Dr. Phlox.
+Aint It Cool News gave it 3.5 out of five, and said: "The episode is teeming with small virtues" and in particular praised Dr. Phlox.

 Television Without Pity gave it a grade B+.

-Keith DeCandido of Tor.com gave it 4 out of 10, and complained about the general cheapness of the episode.
+Keith DeCandido of Tor.com gave it four out of ten, and complained about the general cheapness of the episode.
 He was critical of the cheap laughs, and compared Reed and Tucker to the characters played by Chris Kattan and Will Ferrell in A Night at the Roxbury.
 DeCandido noted the cheap production values and frequent references to cool things that are not shown on screen.
 Hoshi's storyline was the only part of the episode he did like.

 A 2016, binge guide by Wired was critical of the episode and recommended skipping it entirely.
 They suggested it was "unwatchable", and said that it "makes you wonder if the cast were as embarrassed speaking the dialogue as we are listening to it."

-TechRepublic included the episode on its list of the 5 worst episodes of Enterprise.
-They said the writers failed to establish a "theme, story arcs, or basic coherence" and that unrelated "inane vignettes" only serve to "make the crew appear either adolescent, incompetent, or both".
+TechRepublic included the episode on its list of the five worst episodes of Enterprise.
+They said that the writers failed to establish a "theme, story arcs, or basic coherence" and that unrelated "inane vignettes" only serve to "make the crew appear either adolescent, incompetent, or both".

 Linda Park picked this episode as her favorite from season one.